 Guide to the Collections

-The primary tool for searching the library’s collection is the Smithsonian Libraries’ online catalog available through SIRIS, the Smithsonian Institution Research Information Service (http://www.siris.si.edu).
+The primary tool for searching the library’s collection is the Smithsonian Libraries’ online catalog available through SIRIS, the Smithsonian Institution Research Information Service (http://siris-libraries.si.edu/).
 All of the library’s holdings are cataloged in SIRIS, OCLC (WorldCat.org) and the Smithsonian Collections Search Center (http://collections.si.edu).
 Online databases and e-journals can be accessed on the Research Tools page, or through our "How Do I?" guides.